mangushev/intent_slot/README.md

 - data folder: train.tsv, dev.tsv, test.tsv.
 All of them have sentence, intent_label, slot labels separated by tab.
 But sentence tokens and slot label tokens are separated by space.

 Intents and slot labels came from Snips for:
-AddToPlaylist
+- AddToPlaylist
-BookRestaurant
+- BookRestaurant
-GetWeather
+- GetWeather
-PlayMusic
+- PlayMusic
-RateBook
+- RateBook
-SearchCreativeWork
+- SearchCreativeWork
-SearchScreeningEvent
+- SearchScreeningEvent

+They are obviously not a financial domain, but just to have more intents.
+They can be considered Out-of-Scope intents!
+Remove them whe you have plenty of domain intents.

-Slot are manually labeled for: bill_due report_fraud transfer
+Slot are manually labeled for:
+- bill_due
+- report_fraud
+- transfer

-- train folder has three scripts:INTENT_SLOT.deployment, INTENT_SLOT.evaluate, INTENT_SLOT.predict
+- train folder has three scripts:INTENT_SLOT.deployment, INTENT_SLOT.evaluate, INTENT_SLOT.predict:

-evaluate is used for both training and evaluation using train.tsv and dev.tsv data files. predict uses test.tsv deployment creates saved_model.pb file and variables which are used to deploy model is a way so it can be used for online prediction
+	- evaluate is used for both training and evaluation using train.tsv and dev.tsv data files.
+	- predict uses test.tsv
+	- deployment creates saved_model.pb file and variables which are used to deploy model is a way so it can be used for online prediction

 - assistant/deploy/deploy_intent_slot.sh deploys .pb model with variables to gcp ai platform
 - assistant/functions/intent_slot contains function that is fronting model and provides better interface for consuming application